RobinRS/energy-storagejs/README.md

 [![npm version](https://badge.fury.io/js/%40robinrs%2Fenergy-storagejs.svg)](https://badge.fury.io/js/%40robinrs%2Fenergy-storagejs)

+`energy-storagejs` is a powerful JavaScript library designed to simplify the process of accessing and retrieving data from energy storage systems.
+Its intuitive API enables seamless interaction with VARTA Storage Systems, allowing users to effortlessly access various battery-related information.
+Whether you need to retrieve real-time battery status, historical performance data, or other system-specific details, energy-storagejs provides a straightforward and efficient solution for integrating energy storage functionality into your JavaScript applications.

 `energy-storagejs` is a JavaScript library for accessing and retrieving data from energy storage systems.
 It provides an API for interacting with VARTA Storage Systems and retrieving battery-related information.

 ## Installation